Riley drives in 2, Braves beat Mets 5-0, head t...

 - News Article

-(AP) -- Austin Riley drove in two runs with two hits and the Atlanta Braves looked postseason ready in a 5-0 win over Noah Syndergaard and the New York Mets in Sunday's final regular season game for
+The Atlanta Braves looked postseason ready in a 5-0 win over Noah Syndergaard and the New York Mets in Sunday's final regular season game for both teams.

 More Recent New York Mets Articles